-architect's past performance.
+Of course, an owner-builder, a client can choose an architect based on trust, based on knowledge of the architect's past performance.
 However, it is the transformation of conditions in this respect that today problematizes the practice of the architectural profession and systematically undermines the results of its performance in general.
-Conditions have changed as the architectural profession has lost its exclusivity and as markets have become dominated by a wave of assertiveness that treats architects' performance as goods - even though it is not and cannot be goods.
-Before this change, the rule was to choose an architect based on knowledge of and confidence in his previous production or even just based on belief in his competence, given by his training.
+Conditions have changed as the architectural profession has lost its exclusivity and as markets have become dominated by a wave of assertiveness that treats architects' performance as a goods- even though it is not and cannot be a goods.
+Before this change, the rule was to choose an architect based on knowledge of and confidence in his previous production, or even just based on belief in his competence, given by his training.
 In this respect, the role of architectural competitions was only complementary: their frequency could not threaten the economy of individual architects, let alone the economic basics of the profession as a whole.
-Today, everything is the opposite, or at least distorted: public clients do not want to choose an architect other than by competition; often they are even not allowed to do so; the question is which is worse - an architectural competition or a competition for the most favourable conditions for the supply of goods.
+Today, everything is the opposite, or at least distorted: public clients do not want to choose an architect other than by competition; often they are even not allowed to do so; the question is which is worse-an architectural competition for the most favorable conditions for the supply of goods.